 9.1..5 You may pay by cheque, credit or debit card and cash up to the limit specified in clause 5.1.12.

 9.2 Payment Terms

-Interest will accrue on all debts over 14 days until the time they are paid at the rate of 8% above the bank of England’s Base Rate.
+All invoices are payable immediately, we reserve the right to charge interest upon all overdue costs and disbursement until the time they are paid at the rate of 8% above the Bank of England’s Base Rate.
 Any debts that have to be chased will incur a handling charge of £50 plus VAT.

-If you do not pay any invoice by the end of the Credit Period, or the sum we have requested on account within fourteen (14) days (or such longer period as we may specify) of our demand, we may suspend or terminate the provision of all or any Services (and instruct any third parties engaged by us to suspend the provision of their services) and may invoice you for all accrued fees and expenses.
+If you do not pay any invoice immediately, or the sum we have requested on account of our demand, we may suspend or terminate the provision of all or any Services (and instruct any third parties engaged by us to suspend the provision of their services) and may invoice you for all accrued fees and expenses.